Suyashjain099/Multithreaded-webserver/README.md

 - **Graceful Shutdown:** Listens for OS signals and finishes in-progress requests before exiting.
 - **HTTPS:** All traffic is encrypted for security.

 ---

-## 📣 Demo Tips for Interviews

-- Open the dashboard and show real-time stats updating.
-- Upload a file and show it appears in the `uploads/` folder.
-- Trigger a 404 by visiting a non-existent page.
-- Show rate limiting by refreshing quickly or lowering the limit.
-- Explain how configuration and graceful shutdown work.

----